-For centuries, Nettle leaf is used globally for its medicinal & nutritional properties, especially its benefits for hair.
-This article will tell you the best way to have Nettle leaf, whether brewed as a herbal tea decoction or as a simple tea bag.
+For centuries, Nettle leaf has been used globally for its medicinal & nutritional properties, especially its benefits for hair.
+This article will tell you the best way to consume Nettle whether brewed herbal tea decoction or as a simple tea bag.

-Therefore, instead of being confused between the quick fix tea bags and direct leaf decoction, choose Nettle leaf Herb by BestSource Nutrition for best benefits to hair, skin and the entire health system.
+Therefore, instead of being confused between the quick fix tea bags and direct leaf decoction, choose Nettle leaf Herb for the best benefits to hair, skin, and the entire health system.